Argumentation-LLC/howto/moving_boxes.md

 ---
-title: Moving Boxes
+title: Moving Boxes aka Drag and Drop
 layout: default
 nav_order: 7
 ---

 # Moving Boxes

-In Argumentation.io, you can move reason and objection boxes onto reason, objection, main contention, or inference boxes.
+In Argumentation.io, you can move, or "drag and drop," reason and objection boxes to connect them to different reason, objection, main contention, or inference boxes.
 Note that you can't move the main contention box, inference boxes, or group boxes.

+When you've dragged a box over your drop target, a yellow border will appear around the drop target.

 ## Moving a reason or objection box so that it’s below and linked to a desired box

 ### With a mouse:

 Drag and drop the box onto the desired box.
+When you've dragged a box over your drop target, a yellow border will appear around the drop target.

 ### With key commands: